Irena Chalmers: Biography

 Chalmers began her career as a nurse and midwife.
 After completing her graduate work at the Neurological Institute in Queens Square, London, she moved to the United States in 1959 to teach neuroanatomy and neurophysiology at Columbia-Presbyterian Hospital's Neurological Institute of New York.

-Returning briefly to London to attend the Le Cordon Bleu London (originally, the London Cordon Bleu School of Cookery), Chalmers opened her own cooking school first in Baltimore, MD, then in Greensboro, NC.
-She went on to become a gourmet shop owner and wine importer, pioneer author of the single subject cookbook, awarding-winning publisher, restaurant consultant, adjunct professor, columnist and mentor.
-Renowned for her wit and captivating insights, she was a frequent commentator and keynote speaker on food and food trends.
+Returning briefly to London to attend the Le Cordon Bleu London, Chalmers opened her own cooking school first in Baltimore, MD, then in Greensboro, NC.
+She went on to become a gourmet shop owner and wine importer, an award-winning publisher, restaurant consultant, adjunct professor, columnist and mentor.
+She was a frequent commentator and keynote speaker on food and food trends.
 Her work appeared in The New York Times, Food & Wine, Gourmet, Gastronomica, Food Arts and Nation's Restaurant News.

 Chalmers was a food essayist, The Last Word columnist for Chef Magazine, as well as a commentator on WAMC/Northeast Public Radio, while serving as a consultant, food blogger, and mentor to many embarking on their culinary adventures.
 She retired from The Culinary Institute of America, after teaching Professional Food Writing, Food Jobs and Gastronomy for nearly 16 years.